 Click the green button in the Controls panel for more detailed user information.
-You can also check the domain and group information where the user belongs.
+You can also check the domain and project information where the user belongs.

 Click the gear icon in the Controls panel to update information of a user who already exists.
 User’s name, password, activation state, etc. can be changed.
 User ID cannot be changed.